johnxu21/johnxu21.github.io/evol/join/join.md

 * Regardless of the position you are applying for, please make sure to include the following in your email:
   * Resume
   * Transcripts
-  * A one page essay presenting yourself and your research interests.
+  * A one-page essay presenting yourself and your research interests.
 The essay should be written in English and should answer the following questions:
     * (i) Why would you like to do research?
     * (ii) What are your research interests and why?
     * (iii) What is your favourite programming language or project and why?